Kate Summerscale

-Kate Summerscale (born 1965) is an English writer and journalist.
+Kate Summerscale (born 2 September 1965) is an English writer and journalist.
+She is best known for the bestselling narrative nonfiction books The Suspicions of Mr Whicher, which was made into a television drama, The Wicked Boy and The Haunting of Alma Fielding.
+She has won a number of literary prizes, including the Samuel Johnson Prize for Nonfiction in 2008.

 Biography

 Summerscale was brought up in Japan, England and Chile.
 After attending Bedales School (1978–1983), she took a double-first at Oxford University and an MA in journalism from Stanford University.
 She lives in London with her son.

 Writing

 She is the author of The Suspicions of Mr Whicher or The Murder at Road Hill House, based on a real-life crime committed by Constance Kent and investigated by Jack Whicher, a book described in Literary Review as an altogether "deft 21st-century piece of cultural detection" which won the Samuel Johnson Prize for Non-Fiction in 2008.
 Summerscale also wrote the bestselling The Queen of Whale Cay, about Joe Carstairs, "fastest woman on water", which won a Somerset Maugham Award in 1998 and was shortlisted for the 1997 Whitbread Awards for biography.
 Her book on Whicher inspired the 2011–2014 ITV drama series, The Suspicions of Mr Whicher, written by Helen Edmundson.

 She worked for The Independent and from 1995 to 1996 she wrote and edited obituaries for The Daily Telegraph.
 She also worked as literary editor of The Daily Telegraph.
 Her articles have appeared in The Guardian, The Daily Telegraph and The Sunday Telegraph.

 She has also judged various literary competitions including the Booker Prize in 2001.

+The Peepshow: The Murders at 10 Rillington Place was published in October 2024.
+In a piece she wrote for the Guardian, Summerscale said she found chilling resonances between the murders at 10 Rillington Place and modern events.